 b.
 The church does not keep its commitment to the standards of the National Conference Covenant, and has been advised by the bishop.

-4. The lay delegates chosen by each congregation according to Paragraph 423.
+d.
+The lay delegates chosen by each congregation according to ¶423.
 Churches are eligible to send lay delegates if they have a signed National Conference Covenant on file with the national office.

 Ministers are eligible to serve as voting members if they meet both of these conditions:

 a.
-The bishop shall, as early as possible, announce the number of lay delegates to which each local church is entitled.
-The number will be based on the official statistics at the end of the first year of the biennium.
+The number of lay delegates for each church will be based on the official statistics at the end of the first full year preceding the national conference.

 b.
 Each local church shall determine the method it uses for selecting lay delegates.